oneminch/Notes/SQL.md

 >     - Can remove traces of deleted content, making it harder for adversaries to recover deleted data.

 - In SQLite, it's possible to add other databases to the current connection.
+	- When multiple databases are added, added tables can be accessed using dot notation.

 ```sqlite
 ATTACH DATABASE "sales.db" AS sales;